jcaraban/map/README.md

 # Compiler + Parallel + Map Algebra
 Map Algebra is a mathematical formalism for the processing and analysis of raster geographical data ("Geographic Information Systems and Cartographic Modelling," Tomlin 1990).
-Map Algebra becomes a powerful spatial modeling framework when embedded into a scripting language and augmented with branching, looping and callable functions.
+Map Algebra becomes a powerful spatial modeling framework when embedded into a scripting language with branching, looping and functions.

-Operations in Map Algebra take and return full rasters.
-They belong to one of several classes:
+Operations in Map Algebra only take and return *rasters*.
+They belong to one of several *classes*:
 * **Local**: access single raster cells (*element-wise/ map* pattern)
 * **Focal**: access bounded neighborhoods (*stencil/ convolution* pattern)
 * **Zonal**: access any cell with associative order (*reduction* pattern)
-* **Global**: access any cell following some particular topological order ⋅⋅············e.g. viewshed, hydrological modeling, least cost analysis...
+* **Global**: access any cell following some particular topological order &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+e.g. viewshed, hydrological modeling, least cost analysis...

 For my PhD I design a Parallel Map Algebra implementation that runs efficiently on OpenCL devices.
 Users write sequential single-source Python scripts and the framework generates and executes parallel code automatically.
 Compiler techniques are at the core of system, from dependency analysis to loop fusion.
 They key challenge is minimizing memory movements, since they pose the major bottleneck to performance.